Backdraft: Backdrafts and flashovers

-Although ISO 13943 defines flashover as "transition to a state of total surface involvement in a fire of combustible materials within an enclosure", a broad definition that embraces several different scenarios, including backdrafts, there is nevertheless considerable disagreement regarding whether or not backdrafts should be properly considered flashovers.
-The most common use of the term flashover is to describe the near-simultaneous ignition of material caused by heat attaining the autoignition temperature of the combustible material and gases in an enclosure.
-Flashovers of this type are not backdrafts as they are caused by thermal change.
-Backdrafts are caused by the introduction of oxygen into an enclosed space with conditions already suitable for ignition, and are thus caused by chemical change.
+ISO 13943 broadly defines flashover as a "transition to a state of total surface involvement in a fire of combustible materials within an enclosure."
+This definition embraces several different scenarios and includes backdrafts, but there is considerable disagreement about categorizing backdrafts as flashovers.
+In common usage, the term flashover describes the near-simultaneous ignition of material caused by heat attaining the autoignition temperature of the combustible material and gases in an enclosure.
+Flashovers according to this narrower definition, i.e. those caused by rising temperatures, would not be considered backdrafts since backdrafts are caused by the introduction of oxygen into an enclosed space with conditions already suitable for ignition, and are thus caused by chemical change.

 In popular culture

-Backdrafts were publicized by the 1991 movie Backdraft, in which a serial arsonist in Chicago was using them as a means of assassinating conspirators in a scam.
+Backdrafts were publicized by the 1991 movie Backdraft, in which a serial arsonist in Chicago uses them as a means of assassinating conspirators in a scam.

 In the film adaptation of Stephen King's 1408, the protagonist Mike Enslin induces one as a last-ditch effort to kill the room.

 The term is also used and is the title of a scene in the 2012 video game Root Double: Before Crime * After Days.